 White Swan Echinacea Herb Growing Habits

-Non-GMO (Echinacea purpurea) White Swan Echinacea plants grow as warm season flowering herbs.
-As perennials, this wildflower variety will develop as upright shrubs with bold pearl-white flowers on thick green stems reaching 2’ tall.
-Once echinacea reaches full maturity in mid-to-late summer, your plants will produce petals with floral flavor similar to pine.
+Non-GMO (Echinacea purpurea) White Swan Echinacea plants grow as warm-season flowering herbs.
+As perennials, this wildflower variety will develop as upright shrubs with bold pearl-white flowers on thick green stems reaching 2" tall.
+Once echinacea reaches full maturity in mid-to-late summer, your plants will produce petals with a floral flavor similar to pine.
 Harvest the medicinal properties of echinacea during its summer blooming season or just before winter.
 The golden-bronze pistils of White Swan Echinacea flowers will turn black before they set seed.

 The Native Habitats of White Swan Echinacea Garden Herb

 Although these herbs have a wide growing range of Central and Eastern regions in North America, echinacea wildflowers thrive in temperate-to-warm conditions and often dwell in prairies, open woods, meadows, and glades"where White Swan Echinacea can develop in a variety of substandard soil such as rocky, sandy or dry.

 The Health Benefits of White Swan Echinacea Herb & Seed